bruhathisp/dsa_java/List_Problems/Week1.md

 ### 4. [Continuous Subarray Sum](https://leetcode.com/problems/continuous-subarray-sum/)

-**Problem Statement:** Given an integer array `nums` and an integer `k`, return true if `nums` has a continuous subarray of size at least two whose elements sum up to a multiple of `k`, or false otherwise citeturn0search0.
+**Problem Statement:** Given an integer array `nums` and an integer `k`, return true if `nums` has a continuous subarray of size at least two whose elements sum up to a multiple of `k`, or false otherwise.

 **Approach:**